iboxdb/forjava/README.md

 iBoxDB.Java
 =======
-Traditional table with unstructured data, pure java database, not only CURD and QL, but also Hot Replication and MVCC, for both Java and Android, compatible with node.js
+Traditional table with unstructured data, pure java database, for both Java and Android, compatible with node.js.

+iBoxDB has a well designed interface with great performance and capability for agile development, you can focus on the applications.
+It can embed into an application and deploy on mobiles, desktops, servers, then help designers to persist objects and documents thread-safely with transaction support.

 Features: CURD, Index, composite Index, query language, transactions support, concurrency control, memory management, hot replication, file and in-memory database, dynamic columns, NoSQL ORM, high performance, zero configuration, copy and run, no dependencies.